appseconnect/docs/_posts/Integration/NAV-Magento2 Multiconnection/2019-04-11-configproduct-add.md

 **Note: The same product can be added to `multiple connection` by creating a new line in Web Product Details CP Page and choosing the desired connection name.
 Further repeat the same steps as discussed above for the newly chosen connection.
-Also there is no need to create duplicate products in nav to be synced in multiple magento that is we can sync the same item in nav to multiple magento urls.**
+Also there is no need to create duplicate products in NAV to be synced in multiple magento that is we can sync the same item in NAV  to multiple Magento urls.**

 ## LookUp Mapping